Prevention

 About

-Scientists now believe that 40 percent or more of dementia cases may be preventable.
+One out of every three dementia cases are preventable.
 To prevent dementia, we need to reduce the risk of getting it and promote strategies that optimize brain health over the lifespan.
-Brain health is enhanced by lifestyle approaches and by addressing other chronic conditions that increase risk of cognitive impairment, such as obesity, hypertension, and hearing loss.
-This is why the U.S. Government has established a national goal to “promote healthy aging and reduce the risk factors for dementia.”
-We aim not only to achieve this goal, but to bring about a world where brain health is viewed and supported as a critical asset that can not only build healthy longevity, but also generate greater economic competitiveness, empowerment, equity, and societal resilience.
+Effective strategies include lifestyle approaches such as physical activity, nutrition and sleep, and addressing other conditions that increase risk of cognitive impairment, including obesity, hypertension, and hearing loss.
+Building brain health not only promotes healthy cognition and longevity, but also generated greater economic competitiveness, empowerment, equity, and social resilience.

 Here is how UsAgainstAlzheimer’s is doing this: